-There are many college options for Christian students that will support both their religious and academic goals.
+There are many college options for Christian students that will support both their religious and academic goals in pursing a degree.
 But with so many to choose from, it can be difficult to know which one is right.
 The following guide takes a look at the differences between Christian and secular colleges, answers common questions students may have about these institutions and offers an interview with a Christian student who attended a secular university.
 Keep reading to learn about what’s available to strengthen your faith while also advancing your education.

 In addition to the many general scholarships available to all students regardless of their religious affiliation, Christian students can tap into a separate wellspring of funding especially for them.
 Some of these scholarships may be denomination-specific, while others simply require students to profess a Christian faith.